-Window Shop at Bahnhofstrass
+Window Shop at Bahnhofstrasse

-Speaking of shopping, Zurich boasts the most expensive street in the world.
+Speaking of shopping, Zurich boasts one of the the most expensive streets in the world.
 Bahnhofstrasse is Zurich’s main downtown street spanning 1.4 km from the main train station.
 As you walk from the train station toward Lake Zurich, the shops become ever more exclusive with the likes of Gucci, Prada, Rolex and all the other big name brands.
 Zurich is the heart of the Swiss Bank system and once you reach Paradplatz, one can only wonder how much cash and jewels are sitting within their vaults.